 The green gold of the Incas.
 You will find it everywhere in Cusco.
 Let’s clarify a few things: Yes, coca is the plant from which cocaine is made, however, the leaves alone are not potent enough to be anything near to resembling the illegal drug; so yes, it’s totally safe to drink coca tea.
 However, it is recommended to drink more than four to five cups of coca tea to see quick recovery.

 If your altitude sickness reaches EMERGENCY status, you will really need to get hooked up to a cylinder of oxygen, as soon as possible and yes, most luxury hotels in Cusco have a well equipped emergency rooms.
+Also; Happy Gringo can help you to book nice hotels in Cusco.

 While you shouldn’t let the fear of mountain illness cancel your trip, you should also take any symptoms of altitude sickness seriously.
 As long as you listen to your body and take precautions, you should be fine.